P. J. Jones: 2000s

-Of course, his dips into the Sprint Cup Series action did continue.
-Jones had a lackluster run in the Hall of Fame Racing Toyota in the 2008 Watkins Glen race.
-In 2009, he reunited with Robby Gordon Motorsports to test his skills in the start-and-park style of motoring; he conserved the car in two races that year and ensured that Gordon would collect purse money without having to worry about repairing damage or refurbishing worn parts.
+As NASCAR Busch Series left the United States for the Autódromo Hermanos Rodríguez in 2007, Richard Childress Racing brought Jones with their team for the road course event Later on, he failed to qualify for the 2007 Indianapolis 500.
+His No. 40 car had been painted to resemble the one his father used in the 1967 Indianapolis 500 forty years prior.
+That year, Jones drove the NASCAR road course races with Michael Waltrip Racing's Toyota for a twelfth place finish at Sonoma, and subbed in the Pennsylvania 500 for Robby Gordon Motorsports after the driver for which the team was named was suspended for actions detrimental to stock car racing.

+Jones made his final Nationwide and Truck starts in 2008, and remained as a road course ringer in Sprint Cup competition, driving for Robby Gordon Motorsports in that capacity between 2009 and 2011 in a start-and-park entry.

 2010s

-Jones' devotion to Robby Gordon did not change in the fourth decade of his racing career, and he participated in a further five events for the RGM team in 2010 and 2011; he was never allowed to go the full distance.
-Eighteen years removed from his 1993 debut, Jones made his final appearance in the Cup Series on his most successful track, Watkins Glen.
-A mechanical failure prevented Jones from completing his qualifying lap, meaning he would not be allowed to start the race.
-Unceremoniously, he was out of the sport that had been a constant through years of sports car and open-wheel fluctuation, never considered again for a ride.

 His focus in 2011 had not been the Cup side, though.
 Rocketsports Racing hired Jones to race with Rocky Moran Jr. in their factory Jaguar XKR GT program in the American Le Mans Series.
 The car's performance was woeful, and no points were scored, even in rounds where fewer than ten cars had entered, as the car often failed to complete 70% of the class winner's distance due to chronic mechanical issues.
 Despite Moran's indications that the two would be paired again in 2012, Rocketsports and Jaguar disbanded the team and moved to the LMPC class without either driver.

 Jones joined the General Tire Trophylite Race Series off-road truck division for 2012, finding a place to utilize his Baja 1000 experience.
 In Henderson, Nevada, Jones was victorious.

 The 2013 season began at the Chili Bowl midget car race for Jones.
 He won the seventh heat race on opening night in his RFMS Racing entry.
 By the week's end, he had been eliminated from contention, and did not feature in the main event.
 Later in the year, he finished fourth in the inaugural Stadium Super Trucks race at University of Phoenix Stadium.
 He continued to race in SST that season, resulting fourth in the standings with a win at Las Vegas.

 Jones continued racing in the Stadium Super Trucks—albeit on a part-time basis—from 2014 to 2017.
 He scored race wins at the Grand Prix of St. Petersburg in 2014, the OC Fair & Event Center's Sand Sports Super Show in 2015, and Texas Motor Speedway in 2017.

 In 2017, Jones returned to NASCAR, racing in the Xfinity Series race at Watkins Glen International in Chris Cockrum Racing's No. 25 car.